dmleach/scroops/README.md

 1. Make one code improvement: Abstract debug/error/warn to its own ancestor class so non-game objects can use them
 1. Reduce costly calls to find
 1. Organize path cache better
+1. Cache WorldManager results in memory
+1. Finding the closest extension is eating up a ton of calls to findPathTo
+1. Teach warriors to attack invader cores
+1. Make one code improvement: Create a sorted values class for returning search results in a particular order
+1. Creeps with energy should move before creeps with no energy